This blog may contain affiliate links. Read our disclosure policy for more info.

 Related Read: Camping is also one of the best things to do in Banff, Jasper, and Canmore – all other amazing places to visit in Alberta.

 What would a trip to a lakeside town be without tasting the local brews?
 Snake Lake Brewing Company in Sylvan Lake has a whole bunch of award-winning craft beers for you to try!

-Their tasting room is open seven days a week to try out a pint or flight, or you can fill up a growler and take it back home with you!
+Their tasting room is open seven days a week (with varying hours) to try out a pint or flight, or you can fill up a growler and take it back home with you!
 Some of their perfect summer brews are the Prairie Dreams NE Pale Ale or the Ice Cutter Vanilla Latte Stout.